Avoid a Pain in the Back

-The disk, shock absorber, has two parts: an outer, flexible ring and an inner core filled with a gelatinous substance, primarily water.
-When the spine is upright, water slowly squeezes out of the disks.
-When resting, the disks rehydrate.
-So the spine has a 24-hour cycle of daily disk dehydration and nightly rehydration.
+The disc, shock absorber, has two parts: an outer, flexible ring and an inner core filled with a gelatinous substance, primarily water.
+When the spine is upright, water slowly squeezes out of the discs.
+When resting, the discs rehydrate.
+So the spine has a 24-hour cycle of daily disc dehydration and nightly rehydration.

-When there is not enough water to fully hydrate the gelatinous center, the whole disk becomes compromised, which can cause pain, swelling, and a herniated disk.
+When there is not enough water to fully hydrate the gelatinous center, the whole disc becomes compromised, which can cause pain, swelling, and a herniated disc.
 A simple, effective way to help reduce back pain is to increase your daily intake of H2O.

 Vitamin D is an important component in musculoskeletal development, maintenance and function.
 Adequate levels of vitamin D correlate with greater bone mineral density and lower rates of osteoporotic fractures.

 Vitamin D helps the body absorb calcium.
 Without enough calcium, bones can weaken, potentially leading to bone, joint or musculoskeletal pain.
 Vitamin D can be obtained by increasing exposure to sunlight and including vitamin D rich foods in your diet like fish, milk, eggs, and fresh fruits and vegetables.